 Room tax imposed.

 Pursuant to § 66.0615, Wis.
-Stats., a tax is imposed on the privilege and service of furnishing at retail rooms or lodging to transients by hotel keepers, motel operators and other persons furnishing accommodations that are available to the public, irrespective of whether membership is required for the use of the accommodations.
+Stats., a tax is imposed on the privilege and service of furnishing at retail rooms or lodging to transients and occupants by hotel keepers, motel operators, lodging marketplaces, owners of short-term rentals, and other persons furnishing accommodations that are available to the public, irrespective of whether membership is required for the use of the accommodations.
+The tax imposed under this subsection may be collected from the consumer or user, but may not be imposed on sales to the federal government and persons listed under § 77.54 (9a), Wis.
+Stats.
+The Village will also not impose and collect a room tax from the owner of a short-term rental if the short-term rental that is rented through the lodging marketplace and the lodging marketplace has already collected the room tax from the occupant and has forwarded it to the Village.
 Such tax shall be at the rate of 8% of the gross receipts from such retail furnishing of rooms or lodging.
 Such tax shall not be subject to selective sales tax imposed by § 77.52(2), Wis.
 Stats.
 The proceeds of such tax shall be remitted monthly to the Village Treasurer.

 Application for permit.

 Permit.
-Every person furnishing rooms or lodging shall file with the Village Clerk an application for a permit for each place of business.
-Every application for a permit shall be made upon a form prescribed by the Village Clerk and shall set forth the name under which the applicant intends to transact business, location of his place of business and such other information as the Village Clerk requires.
-The application shall be signed by the owner if a sole proprietor and, if not a sole proprietor, by the person authorized to act on behalf of the business.
+Every person, including a lodging marketplace, furnishing rooms or lodging shall file with the Village Clerk an application for a permit for each place of business.
+Any person who maintains, manages, or operates a short-term rental for more than 10 nights each year is required to obtain from the Wisconsin Department of Agriculture, Trade and Consumer Protection a license as a tourist room house, as defined in § 97.01(15k), as a precondition from obtaining a permit with the Village.
+Every application for a permit shall be made upon a form prescribed by the Village Clerk and shall set forth the name under which the applicant intends to transact business, location of place of business and such other information as the Village Clerk requires.
+The application shall be signed by the authorized representative of the lodging marketplace, the owner of the lodging property or short-term rental if a sole proprietor and, if not a sole proprietor, by the person authorized to act on behalf of the business.
 At the time of making an application, the applicant shall pay to the Village Treasurer a fee of $10 for each permit.

 Security bond.
 In order to protect the revenue of the Village, the Village Clerk may require any person liable for the tax imposed to file with him before or after a permit is issued such security not in excess of $5,000 as the Village Clerk determines.
 If any taxpayer fails or refuses to place such security, the Village Clerk may refuse or revoke such permit.
 If any taxpayer is delinquent in the payment of taxes imposed by this section, the Village Treasurer may, upon 10 days' notice and after giving the taxpayer an opportunity to confer, recover the taxes, interest and penalties from the security placed with the Village Treasurer by such taxpayer.
 No interest shall be paid or allowed by the Village to any person for the deposit of such security.